Couple killed, another couple injured after car crash in Toms River, New Jersey

 Anthony Chapman adds that the three families are united, praying for justice in this case.

-Funerals are being planned for Kylie Armstrong and Evan Fiore.
+Funerals are being planned for Kiley Armstrong and Evan Fiore.
 Ryan Chapman's family is also looking to host a benefit concert.